3nr1c/structure/README.md

 ## Installation

 You can install Structure into your project using [Composer](http://getcomposer.org).
 Using the latest release is highly recommendable.
-You can start usign it by adding the following to your **composer.json**:
+You can start using it by adding the following to your **composer.json**:

 ```json
 "require":{